cjdelisle/cjdns/README.md

 thorough [stackoverflow post](http://stackoverflow.com/a/9329325) on installing the Command Line Tools.

-You must then install git.
+You must also install git and Node.js.
 If you have [Homebrew](http://brew.sh/), run:

-    brew install git
+    brew install git nodejs

+**A note on Node.js:** On both platforms, Installing [Node.js](http://nodejs.org/), although preferable, is not strictly necessary.
+If Node.js is unavailable or an unacceptable version, it will be downloaded and built in the source tree.

 ### 1. Retrieve cjdns from GitHub